zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.13.1 =

+Release date: 16th April 2019
+* fix thumbnail optimization when a thumbnail was replaced with another one
+* better integration with Regenerate Thumbnails Advanced

+= 4.13.0 =

+Release date: 10th April 2019
+* Bulk restore for the Other Media
+* make the filename extension be updated when manually optimizing a PNG from Media Library, if the convert to JPG is active, without refreshing the page
+* Integration with Regenerate Thumbnails Advanced new 2.0 beta version
+* Add the rules for WebP in the WP-CONTENT .htaccess
+* ShortPixel Other Media - display the time of optimization in the grid and offer option to sort by it
+* Keep sort order when optimizing / refreshing page on Other Media
+* offer the visual comparer for Other Media too
+* resolve the Settings inconsistency in Other Media (settings displayed were from when adding the folder not from when actually optimizing)
+* Make pressing Escape or clicking outside of any popup close it.
+* Fixed: Restoring an Other Media item and then Optimizing it again optimizes it Lossless
+* fix generating the WebP <picture> tags when the images are either on a subdomain or on a CDN domain having the same root domain as the main site.

 = 4.12.8 =